Rumine1510/Luau-Network-Framework/README.md

 local network = NetworkModule.WaitForNetwork("TestNetwork"):Init() -- Getting TestNetwork and initialising it for client.

-local signalParams = network.newSignalParams() -- Optional, you can also pass in nil for default parameter.

-network.Events.Signal2:Connect(function() -- Signal created from the server will exist for client.
+network.Events.Signal2:Connect(function() -- Signal created from the server will exist for client, this behavior can be changed with signalParams.
     print("This work")
 end)

 network:FireSignal("Signal2") -- Firing signal to server, there are multiple way to do this.

-local something = network.Events.Signal1:Invoke(nil, "Bye") -- Using nil instead of signalParams will be default parameter. print(something) -- value returned from server
+local something = network.Events.Signal1:Invoke("Bye") -- Invoking server with "Bye" as an argument print(something) -- value returned from server

-network.Events.Signal1:Fire(signalParams, "Hello") -- Firing signal to server with argument being "Hello".
+network.Events.Signal1:Fire("Hello") -- Firing signal to server with argument being "Hello".
 ```

 ### output